alfert/propcheck/README.md

 end
 ```

-Per default, the counter examples file is stored in the build directory, independent
+Per default, the counter examples file is stored in the build directory (`_build`),
-from the build environment.
+independent from the build environment.

 ## Links to other documentation